-To better manage and enhance visibility of the business performance with a concept of "Centrally Governed, Locally Managed", SPI have introduced weekly WIN-ROOM and Global Weekly Operations Review (WOR) online meetings to discuss commercial and operational matters respectively.
+Weekly Commercial WIN-ROOM and Global Weekly Operations Review (WOR) online meetings to discuss commercial and operational matters respectively were continuously held during the year to drive commercial and operational performance.
 WIN-ROOM meetings are Chaired by the Group CEO and WOR meetings are Chaired by the Group Director of Operations and attended by the Group CEO.